AlchemyCMS/alchemy-guides/guides/alchemy_approach.md

 When working with AlchemyCMS the very first thing the webdeveloper conceptually does is splitting the website´s layout into different types (called page layouts).

 Every page which is structurally different to other, should get its own page-layout.
 A page-layout is a html template with specified properties.
-[More about PageLayouts »](page_layouts.html)
+[More about pages and their layouts »](pages.html#defining-page-layouts)

 After that the developer will look deeper to the content and will perhaps split the pages into cells.
 Cells can be rendered on page-layouts and are acting as containers for elements.
 [More about Cells »](cells.html)